black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 You need to work on playing the next song and the previous song.
 For this, you will need a playNextSong and playPreviousSong function.

 Use const and arrow syntax to create an empty playNextSong function.

+# Step 53
+Inside the playNextSong function, create an if statement to check if the currentSong of userData is strictly equal to null.
+This will check if there's no current song playing in the userData object.

+If the condition is true, call the playSong function with the id of the first song in the userData?.songs array as an argument.